Emad Shahin

-Emad Shahin (also Emad El-Din Shahin, عماد شاهين; born August 24, 1957) is an Egyptian professor of political science.
+Emad Shahin (also Emad El-Din Shahin, عماد شاهين; born August 24, 1957) is an Egyptian-American professor of political science.
 He is currently a visiting professor at the School of Foreign Service at Georgetown University.
 He is editor-in-chief of The Oxford Encyclopedia of Islam and Politics, and professor of public policy at The American University in Cairo (on leave).
 His work focuses on Comparative Politics, Democracy and Political Reform in Muslim societies, Islam and Politics, and Political Economy of the Middle East.

 Education

 Shahin holds a Ph.D.
 (1989) from the Johns Hopkins School of Advanced International Studies, M.A.
 (1983) and BA (1980) from the American University in Cairo.

 Career

 Recently, Shahin was affiliated with The Woodrow Wilson International Center for Scholars, and Institute for Religion, Culture and Public Life at Columbia University.

 Previously, Shahin was the Henry R. Luce Associate Professor of Religion, Conflict and Peacebuilding, University of Notre Dame's Kroc Institute for International Peace Studies, (2009–2012) and was affiliated with the Kennedy School of Government, and the Islamic Legal Studies Program at Harvard Law School (2006–2009).